eclipse-archived/ceylon-lang.org/documentation/1.2/faq/index.md

 Ceylon is a new programming language that's deeply influenced by Java, designed by people who are unapologetic fans of Java.
-It's a language designed specifically for writing large programs in teams.
+It's a language designed for writing large programs in teams.

+In line with this purpose, Ceylon is a language which offers disciplined static typing, built-in modularity, and excellent tooling.

+It's also an extremely elegant language, and highly readable.

 ### Where can I run Ceylon?